BlankParenthesis/PxlsNetworking/core.md

 All dimensions should be interpreted as being of the same length by padding any entries smaller than others with 1s at the end.

 Clients must be allowed to make valid requests with a range size equal to the product of the final shape dimensions, aligned to the same size.
 For example, for a shape of `[[8,8], [128, 128]]` a server must accept each of these requests: `Range: bytes=0-16384`, `Range: bytes=16384-32768`, `Range: bytes=-16384`, `Range: bytes=1032192-`.
-These examples are non-exhaustive, obviously the server must respond to many other valid ranges as well.
-Additionally, the server may respond to arbitrary range requests if it chooses.
+These examples are non-exhaustive — the server must respond to many other valid ranges as well.
+The server may respond to arbitrary range requests if it chooses.

 The server should respond to such requests with a 206 partial content response with the bytes unit type as other unit types are prone to being dropped by proxy servers.